 2. They don’t require certification.

 For jobs in SAP, it’s experience (and positioning) that trump any certifications you might have.
-And as I’ve been preparing my next course, the “Project Management Consulting Pack,” I’ve been reminded that SAP project management is a really dynamite skill area for those of you who may have been in management positions, or for those of us who have been working for a while, but who want to transition our careers into SAP.
+And as I discuss at length in BREAKING INTO SAP I’ve been reminded that SAP project management is a really dynamite skill area for those of you who may have been in management positions, or for those of us who have been working for a while, but who want to transition our careers into SAP.

 I wouldn’t discourage anybody at all from applying for SAP project management jobs — there are simply so many of them.
 Next to Basis, it’s the #1 most abundant position available on American, European, Indian jobs websites for SAP.
 There is simply a massive demand for SAP project managers.